-Now you can create the main circuit program in the workspace using the common program elements from the toolbar Insert and the specific program elements from Library Box.
+Now you can create the main circuit program in the workspace using the common program blocks from the toolbar Insert and the specific program blocks from Library Box.
 Draw connecting lines between inputs, outputs and program elements to establish logical connections in the program.
-For details about each program element and connecting lines see sect.
+For details about individual program block and connecting lines see sect.
 7.